 Sharon Gillott is a Chartered Accountant with over 30 years’ experience.
 After graduating from the University of Leeds with a degree in Economics she went on to qualify as a Chartered Accountant with Coopers & Lybrand.
 She has particular experience in providing advice at times of change for a business.
 Her current role is Group Accountant, reporting for a group of companies offering a range of facility management services across the north of England.
 She has been involved with the voluntary sector in a number of capacities over the years.
 Sharon has been a Governor of a special school for 4 years, served as co-Chair of her local Parish Pastoral Council and has been a member of the Parish Finance Committee for many years.
 Sharon is the Board member who liaises with the staff dealing with financial matters.

-Since arriving in England in early 1967, Lea has taught in a range on settings in London and Kent, but always with interests in the special educational field.
-In 2000, Lea retired from teaching in a special school for children and young people with a range language and communication difficulties.
-Since then she has been involved with IPSEA on the Advice Line.
+Since arriving in England in 1967, Lea has taught in a range of settings in London and Kent, but always with interest in the special educational field.
+In 2000, Lea retired from teaching in a special school for children and young people with a range of language and communication difficulties.
+She then became involved with IPSEA on the Advice Line.
 In 2010 she gained a research based MA in the subject of inclusion in mainstream of children on the Autism Spectrum.
 Having weathered the changeover in legislation in 2014, she announced her retirement in September 2016 but is delighted to have been asked to act as a trustee for the charity that she continues to admire and support.
 She hopes to continue to earn the description awarded to her, some years ago, by a grateful parent as ‘that nice lady from IPSEA'.

 Tony is a qualified as a solicitor and he taught at The College of Law for several years before joining one of the firms which merged to create Clifford Chance as a tax lawyer.
 Tony was involved in education, training and professional development at Clifford Chance from 1988 until he retired as a Director in July 2014.
 He was instrumental in introducing the Firm's extensive global programme of legal-technical and business skills programmes for people at all levels in the Firm.
 Tony has been a member of the Legal Education and Training Group and of its North American equivalent.
 In addition, he is a member of various City of London Law Society's Training Committees and a member of the Advisory Board of the International Bar Association's Academic & Professional Development Committee.
 He has written articles and contributed to books on a range of legal and professional development topics as well as having co-written two legal textbooks.
 Within IPSEA, Tony is closely involved with fundraising on grant raising and funding from legal corporates.